 SOPs facilitate effective communication and ensure support quality

-Having well outlined service SOPs ensures that each member of your customer support team has a clear understanding of what is expected of them at every stage of the service journey, and know how to appropriately respond in any given situation.
-This could include answers to standard questions, clarity about the way a customer should be spoken to on the phone, via email or through live chat, instructions on how to handle common complaints and challenging service queries, and more.
+Having well-outlined service SOPs ensures that each member of your customer support team has a clear understanding of what is expected of them at every stage of the service journey and knows how to appropriately respond in any given situation.
+This could include answers to standard questions, clarity about the way a customer should be spoken to on the phone, via email, or through live chat, instructions on how to handle common complaints and challenging service queries, and more.

 SOPs help to deliver consistency in every service interaction